lemilosm/lemilosm.github.io/README.md

 ### Webscraping ETL: BCCR CRC/USD exchange rate (from different costarrican entities) extraction
 [Repo](https://github.com/lemilosm/bccr_dol_exc_entities_rate_history_webscraping)

 This is a project closely related to the previous one where the BCCR USD/CRC info was ETL'd.
+Difficuly increase as obtaining older data needs to be done by sending dynamic JSON data back to the ASPX/.NET page.

 The objective of this project is to produce a file that contains the most up to date CRC/USD exchange rate for the diferent entities, that can later be used in other data science projects, as input data, for example as a new column, merging it to other tables/dataframes using the date index.